 MAM on the MOVE!

-New in 2018, MAM on the Move! is a pop-up art-making station that travels to events around town.
-Participants can create a piece of art while learning about current exhibitions, programs, workshops, classes and events for all ages and abilities.
-Our art project is always connected with a work of art from the MAM collections of over 2000 works of contemporary art.
-Look for our red tent and banner at sites around Missoula.
+MAM on the Move! is a pop-up art-making station that travels to events around town.
+Participants create an original artwork while learning about current exhibitions, programs, workshops, classes and events for all ages and abilities.
+Our art project is always connected with a work of art from MAM's contemporary art collection.
+Look for our red tent and banner at the Western Montana Fair, Clark Fork Market, Sunday Streets, the Roots Festival, and other events around Missoula.

 Art Host Program